The Bankrate promise

 The average consumer might not be following every signal from the Federal Reserve, but what the central bank does plays a role in what consumers pay for just about everything, including home equity lines of credit (HELOCs), home equity loans and other types of mortgages.

-The Federal Reserve hiked its key rate by three-quarters of a percentage point in September, another large leap for the policymaker as it continues to fight inflation.
+The Federal Reserve hiked its key rate by half a percentage point in December, another large leap for the central bank as it continues to fight inflation.
 With the increase, expect to see further jumps on rates for financial products, including home equity lending rates.

 How the Federal Reserve affects home equity rates